Alcohol may have some health benefits, including lowering the risk for heart disease, but it may also lead to abusive drinking and other diseases.

 More than 22 million Americans are involved in some form of helping elderly family members or friends with their daily routines.
 If you're part of this group, whether you call yourself a caregiver, or simply a good daughter or son, you know that caring for an aging parent or friend has its rewards and its trials.

-Although people generally gain weight when they stop smoking, you can reduce your chances of adding extra pounds by taking steps to prevent it.
+People sometimes gain weight when they stop smoking.
+But you can reduce your chances of adding extra pounds.
+You just need to take steps to prevent it.

 Good mental health is just as important as good physical health.
 But we all face changes in life that can challenge our emotional well being.